HD claims logo without B (2)

 • Make a claim: Your lawyer will help you sue the accident’s perpetrators.
 They will issue a claim letter to the other party or their insurance company.

 • Negotiate a settlement: The opposing party or their insurance company may offer you a settlement after receiving your letter of claim.
-They’ll negotiate with your lawyer to get you the finest deal.
+Your lawyer will negotiate with them to get you the finest deal.

 • Go to court: If a settlement cannot be reached, your case may go to court.
-Your lawyer will represent you in court and argue your case.
+Your lawyer will represent you in court and fight on your behalf.

 Satisfied Clients